Issue 2

 • The Gazebo In my mind, I found a wall.
 It was an old wall made of old bricks, covered by a tangle of winter-dormant vines.
 I stepped up to it, peered closely at the bricks, and noticed that each one had something written on it.
 A brick here that said, “You told your best friend…

-• I grew up thinking I was stupid.
+I grew up thinking I was stupid.
 Though my dad never actually said it out loud, my stupidity was definitely confirmed regularly.
-It was the message I received.
-He tried to teach me math, but it just didn’t take, and the frustration he showed told me everything I needed to know about math.
-It was…
+It was the…

 • Earning “Earned Secure”